 Invisalign aligners look like a clear covering over the teeth, similar to clear tooth-whitening trays or a thin sports mouthguard.
 Each aligner is custom-designed for the patient so it fits very snugly on your teeth.

 How long will treatment take?

-How does Invisalign effectively move teeth?
+How does Invisalign move teeth?